04 Jun Exercises For Thoracic Outlet Syndrome

 Banded pull apart

 - HOW: Begin this exercise upright.
 Hold each end of a band of desired resistance, then spread the band.
 Focus on initiating this motion with your scapula/shoulder blades and following out with the shoulders.
 This is a great exercise that will facilitate an upright posture and wake up the scapular musculature.
 It is a great exercise that can be added to a routine of exercises we like to call “movement snacks”.
 If you sit often throughout the day, this will move you in the opposite position you are often in, with rounded shoulders, increased thoracic kyphosis, and a forward head.

 - COMPENSATION: Avoid arching the back and shrugging the shoulder that is lifting up.
 Keep your shoulders relaxed, and focus on the shoulder blades driving the movement.

 Thoracic Spine Foam Rolling

 - Place the foam roller perpendicular to your spine.
-While grabbing onto a stick/pipe, elevate your arms as far back as you can-in an attempt to touch the floor.
+While grabbing onto a stick/pipe, elevate your arms as far back as you can in an attempt to touch the floor.
 This movement is very similar to a wall angel.

 - Spend a few repetitions on each segment-then move up toward the next.
 Don’t allow your butt to come off the floor or your ribs from flaring out this is typically due to compensation from your low back!